Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/intro.md

 ---

-By the end of this tutorial, you’ll have a working knowledge of **Cronofy’s Calendar API** and a basic scheduling flow running in your browser.
+By the end of this tutorial, you’ll have a Cronofy Developer Account up and running, and will have grasped the basics of working with **Cronofy’s Calendar API**.

 No frameworks.
 No installs.
 Just code.